They're Only Chasing Safety: Recording

 Chamberlain officially joined Underoath in January 2004, and a month later, they recorded their next album.
 Underoath had worked with producer James Paul Wisner on their past two albums and wanted to work with someone else.
-They had two other producers in mind but due to timing conflicts, the opted to work with him again.
+They had two other producers in mind but due to timing conflicts, they opted to work with him again.
 Wisner acted as engineer at recording sessions in his home studio Wisner Productions in Florida.
 Throughout the making of the album, the members paid rent to stay at Wisner's house.
 His neighbor repeatedly banged on the door because the room in which Underoath were recording guitars shared a wall with the neighbor.
 The band learned the neighbor was a nurse and worked nights; the band switched rooms and had to re-record half of the songs.

 Keyboardist Christopher Dudley said the guitars were subsequently redone four times and two-to-three times for the bass guitar.
 He mentioned that they wanted to distance themselves away from the "really clean, polished sounding" material of Wisner's past production work, "but [They're Only Chasing Safety] still has that polished feel to it".
 Matt Goldman recorded programming and Aaron Marsh's additional vocals.
 Chamberlain and Gillespie damaged their voices during the recording, and Gillespie was briefly hospitalized with blisters on his tonsils.
 J.R.
 McNeely mixed the recordings at Compound Studios in Seattle, Washington, and the album was mastered by Troy Glessner at Spectre Studios.
+Chamberlain would later remark that the album sounded so "dry and feels just so cut to the core".